x81705/IDS6938-SimulationTechniques/Homework2/Readme.md

 chart below).
-With this in mind, MINISTD_RAND has the highest P value, and MT has the lowest value; as Joe mentioned in class, it should be noted this does not prove the hypothesis that the numbers are distributed uniformly and randomly.
+With this in mind, MINISTD_RAND has the highest P value, and MT has the lowest value; as Joe mentioned in class, it should be noted this does not prove the hypothesis that the numbers are distributed uniformly and randomly (Turner, Gosia; obtained info about Chi-Sqr from PowerPoint in references).

-I learned/utilized the Kolmogorov-Smirnov Test in excel by watching a Youtube video (see references below).
+I learned/utilized the Kolmogorov-Smirnov Test in excel by watching a Youtube video (Davis, Jeff; see references below).
 The Komogorov-Smirnov Test results are listed in the chart below; because all the largest differences (D) values (found by taking the difference between each distribution and the expected value, and then manually searching for